Back to all guides

 It’s tempting to hop onto public WiFi when you’re out and about to avoid using data from your mobile phone allowance.
 But you should never complete transactions, enter personal details or log into your internet banking while using public WiFi networks.
 Any information you send over these insecure networks may be accessed by criminals.

-Almost all broadband providers have built in security measures as well as secure hosting, so use your internet at home to complete purchases where possible.
+Almost all broadband providers have built-in internet security measures as well as secure hosting, so use your home internet connection to complete purchases where possible.

 Use two-factor authentication